trustgraph-ai/trustgraph/docs/apis/api-prompt.md

 ### Response

-The request contains either of these fields:
+The response contains either of these fields:
 - `text`: A plain text response
 - `object`: A structured object, JSON-encoded